omnia197/MARO/README.md

 ## Introduction

 MARO is an independent platform designed to offer classic games through a user-friendly interface.
 Unlike other gaming platforms, MARO focuses on simplicity, nostalgia, and functionality.
 It incorporates all necessary features, such as user management, game hosting, and data tracking, in a self-contained environment.
 Compared to similar platforms, MARO’s key differentiators are its nostalgic appeal, simple user experience, and focus on core gaming functionality.
-The system leverages a local file database to handle user signups and logins, ensuring smooth account management without relying on external services.
+The system leverages a local file database to handle user signups and logins, ensuring smooth account management without relying on external services with many user-friendly games that you can play anytime.

 ---

-## Work Flow
+## Start Your Journey on MARO

 ### User Management
 - We welcome new users who can sign up easily.